-- As usual, if you’re going with young children, a small booster seat for their chair might be handy.
+- As usual, if you’re going with young children, a small booster seat for their chairs might be handy.

-- Be prepared to spend a lot of money on a small, unnecessary plastic thing – or not.
+- Be prepared to spend a lot of money on small, unnecessary plastic items – or not.
 Bah, Humbug!

 OH NO THEY’RE NOT